kspalaiologos/constant-overhead/README.md

 FPAQ0, the test program, is a very simple order-0 statistical model coupled together with a bitwise arithmetic coder due to Matt Mahoney.
 We slightly simplify it and use it as a benchmark.
 Among data compression experts, FPAQ0 and variants are used for benchmarking particular bitwise arithmetic coding strategies.

+# Benchmarks

 Notes on the benchmark results below:
 - PUC-RIO Lua was not tested, because it is not worth testing.
 - LuaJIT lacks a way to issue `idiv` and likely pays for it, but according to `luajit -lp` most of the time is spent in the arithmetic coder anyway.

+Interesting findings:
-- EpsilonGC for Java makes no difference.
-Maybe because the program doesn't allocate a whole lot :-).
+- Turn-the-GC-off snake oil doesn't work (e.g. through enabling EpsilonGC for Java) for major runtimes makes no difference because the program does not allocate.

-# Author's machine(s)

 ## Legendre